Views

 What's Inside

-This printable PDF features a single-page interactive activity where students analyze four animals: an ant, a rabbit, a bat, and a spider.
+This printable PDF features a single-page interactive activity where students analyze four specific animals: an ant, a rabbit, a bat, and a spider.
 The bottom of the page contains four labeled habitat options—burrow, web, ant hill, and cave—designed for cutting and pasting.
 The clear black-and-white illustrations are perfect for coloring, and the layout includes name and date fields for easy classroom management and student accountability.

 Zero-Prep Workflow

-- Step 1: Print the single-page PDF (30 seconds).
+- Step 1: Print: Select the single-page PDF and print enough copies for your group (30 seconds).

 Standards Alignment